need4swede/wiki-go/data/documents/library/shortcuts/document.md

 ## Edit Mode

-Apple TV provides an edit mode for reordering the shared Pins list.
+The Library Pins row provides an edit mode for reordering the shared Pins list.
-Long-press any card in a Library Pins row to enter it; cards begin a gentle jiggle animation.
+Long-press any card in the row to enter it; cards begin a gentle jiggle animation.

 | Action | How |
 | --- | --- |